The Pacific War Online Encyclopedia

 In addition to supplying calories, rations had to to supply essential nutrients to maintain long-term health.
 These included essential amino acids (from protein) and fatty acids, minerals, and vitamins.
 The most common deficiency diseases among inadequately fed troops were scurvy (due to lack of vitamin C), beriberi (due to lack of thiamine), pellagra (due to lack of niacin), and night blindness (due to lack of vitamin A).
 Beriberi and pellagra could be prevented by supplying troops with whole grains or fortified white flour or pasta, but the traditional Japanese diet of polished rice was so deficient in thiamine that Japanese soldiers sometimes developed beriberi even in garrison.
 The Army was aware that this could be prevented by mixing rice with barley, but the mixture was disliked by the soldiers and was considered too difficult to transport.
 Vitamin A could be supplied with canned or dried vegetables.
 Vitamin C, supplied by fresh fruits and vegetables, was a particularly challenge, as it is chemically somewhat unstable and is destroyed by many preservation processes.
 The Western Allies often supplied Vitamin C as part of a powdered beverage mixture, while the Japanese Army gave its soldiers a pay allowance for purchase of fresh vegetables while in garrison and apparently relied on foraging while on campaign.

-sufficient.
-Western rations provided fat as meat or cheese; Japanese
+calorie intake is sufficient.
+Western rations provided fat as meat

 Because a man could function for a significant length of time

-was a tendency for all the armies of the Pacific War to supply troops
+there was a tendency for all the armies of the Pacific War to

-in combat with rations chosen more for their ease of transport and
+supply troops in combat with rations chosen more for their ease of

-imperishableness than their nutritional value.
-It was assumed that the
+transport and imperishability than their nutritional value.
+It was

 United States.
 U.S. Army planners assumed that troops overseas would require 6.22 pounds (2.82 kg) of rations per day.
 The ration allowance for an American infantryman in the Pacific was very generous at 4758 calories per day.
 However, it was not always possible to get the regulation ration in sufficient quantities through stretched supply lines to forward areas, as proved to be the case with the Marines on Guadalcanal.